 The predefined arrays Mem and MemW are used to access memory.
-Each component of the array Mem is a byte, and each component of the array Wmem is a word (two bytes, LSB first).
-The index must be an address specified as the segment base address and an offset separated by a colon and both of type Integer.
+Each component of the array Mem is a byte, and each component of the array MemW is a word (two bytes, LSB first).
+The index must be an address specified as the segment base address and an offset separated by a colon; both must be of type Integer.